Scottie-Houghton/reading-notes/class6.md

 ## The Assignment Operator

 In JavaScript, `=` is not what we thing of in math as "equal to;" it is known as an assignment operator.
 If you declare a variable, but don't use the assignment operator and give it a value, the variable is `undefined`.
-As you can see in the following example, the first variable is `undefined` and the one has a value of 10:
+As you can see in the following example, the first variable is `undefined` and the one has a value of 10 (note that you also have to follow declarations with a semi-colon):

+> let x;
+> let y = 8 + 2

+## JavaScript Data Types

+JavaScript variables can hold number values and text values.
+Text values are called **text strings** in programming.
+Strings are put in quotes and numbers are not.
+A number will be treated as a text string if you put it in quotes.
+As you saw in the example above, you can assign a value by doing math.
+If you add text strings to create a value, they will be concatenated (aka no space).